outaagunga/documentation/strategy-forex.md

 Step 5: Dynamic Exit & Trailing
 * Dynamic Target: Update the limit parameter to track the Middle SMA, but offset the target by 0.1 * ATR toward the band to account for "front-running" at the mean.

-* Trailing Stop: When price covers 60% of the distance to the SMA, activate a trailing stop.
+* Trailing Stop: Calculate the 'Activation Price' at 60% of the distance between the Entry Price and the Static TP.
+Pass this specific value to the trail_price parameter in strategy.exit to ensure the trailing mechanism only engages once the trade is significantly in profit.
 Note to Coder: For a manual bar-by-bar trail, update the stop parameter; for the built-in engine, use trail_price and trail_offset

 ### **Visualizing the Setup**
-* Plotting the "Gap": Define two conditional plots: 'GapPrice' (High or Low of the Free Bar) and 'BandPrice' (the corresponding Bollinger Band).
-Use style=plot.style_linebr for both.
-Execute fill(plot1, plot2) with a high-transparency color to highlight the 'daylight' only on bars where price is entirely outside the bands.
+* Plotting the "Gap": Define two conditional plots: 'GapPrice' (High/Low of the Free Bar) and 'BandPrice' (the Bollinger Band).
+Use fill() to highlight only the 'white space' between the wick and the band.
+Disable general band shading to maintain chart clarity and focus exclusively on the exhaustion gap
-* This highlights the "white space" and allows for immediate visual backtesting of exhaustion points
-* Shade bands on Free Bar candle

 ### **Why this works better than a "Touch"**